muratk3n/thirdwave/en/README.md

 provide some sort of sanity before the ultimate shift, we need to cut off the extra noise, otherwise the central institutions will be bombarded.
-The noise will do no good anyway -- e.g. Newt sitting in front of a chatroom.
-Trolls bombarding the singular Speaker.
+The noise will do no good anyway -- e.g. Newt sitting in front of a chatroom w trolls bombarding the singular Speaker.

 ---